 Susan has had an extensive executive career in funds management, working with Commonwealth Superannuation Corporation, Suncorp Insurance and Finance and Insurance Australia Group.

 She served as Chairman of Commonwealth Superannuation Corporation for six years and was a founding member of the Future Fund Board of Guardians, on which she served for nine years.

-Susan is currently a Director of New South Wales Treasury Corporation and a Member of Anindilyakwa Mining Council Trust.
+Susan is currently a Director of New South Wales Treasury Corporation.

-Ian McGaw, Non-Executive Director.
+lan McGaw, Non-Executive Director.
 Director since July 2010.

 Director of ASX Clear Pty Limited and ASX Settlement Pty Limited.
 Director of ASX Clear (Futures) Pty Limited, ASX Clearing Corporation Limited, ASX Settlement Corporation Limited and Austraclear Limited.

 Previously, Mr McGaw was the Group Managing Director at the London Clearing House (now known as LCH Clearnet Group).

 Lynn Ralph, BA, MBA, FAICD, SF(Life) Fin, Non-Executive Director.
 Director since December 2011.
+Retired December 2017.